joelwood420/Effeciency_macro_app/Planning/PERSONAS_AND_USER_STORIES.md

 ### User Stories

-- **As Alex**, I want to quickly log my breakfast's macros so that I can monitor the impact of nutrition on my strength gains.
+- **As Alex**, I want to open the app and immediately access the breakfast macro logging screen, so I can log quickly.

+- **As Alex**, I want to input individual macro values (protein, carbs, fats) easily in dedicated fields for accurate tracking.

+- **As Alex**, I want to save my breakfast macros with a single click to avoid time-consuming steps.

-- **As Alex**, I want to record my max bench press each week so I can see how my numbers change alongside my dietary habits.
+- **As Alex**, I want to enter the max bench press weight for the current week to track strength progress.

+- **As Alex**, I want to edit or update previously entered max bench press records in case of error or new data.

-- **As Alex**, I want to view my past entries so I can analyze trends and make data-driven adjustments to my routine.
+- **As Alex**, I want to view a calendar or list view showing past macro and bench press entries.

+- **As Alex**, I want to see trends or basic analytics comparing macros and strength gains over time.

+- **As Alex**, I want to export or download my data for deeper analysis or sharing with a coach.

 ---